2009 Pennsylvania elections

-Pennsylvania held statewide municipal elections on November 3, 2009, to fill a number of judicial positions and to allow judicial retention votes.
+Elections were held in Pennsylvania on November 3, 2009, to fill a number of judicial positions and to allow judicial retention votes.
 The necessary primary elections were held on May 19, 2009.

 Justice of the Supreme Court

 Voters were asked to fill a single vacancy on the Supreme Court of Pennsylvania.
-The vacant seat had been occupied by Jane Cutler Greenspan, who had agreed as a condition of her interim appointment in 2008 not to seek a full term on the court.
+The vacant seat had been occupied by Justice Jane Cutler Greenspan, a Democrat who was appointed by Governor Ed Rendell, due to the retirement of Chief Justice Ralph Cappy.
+Justice Greenspan had agreed as a condition of her interim appointment in 2008 not to seek a full term on the court.
 Vying for the seat in the general election were Republican Joan Orie Melvin of Allegheny County and Democrat Jack A. Panella of Northampton County, both of whom were then serving on the Superior Court of Pennsylvania.
 Orie Melvin won the seat with 53 percent of the vote, restoring the 4–3 Republican majority that had existed on the court prior to the 2007 state election.
 Panella raised $2.4 million for the campaign, compared to $734,000 for Orie Melvin.
 Low voter turnout, especially in Panella's native Philadelphia, played a key role in Orie Melvin's victory.